smcclain56/semanticCache/README.md

 # Efficient Query Execution over Large Databases Through Semantic Caching of Bitmap Indices

 Researches the efficiency of querying large database systems by leveraging a semantic cache over a bitmap index.
 Program is written in C and tests various cache lookup algorithms and their effect on preformance.
+Program was later translated into Java and research was continued (results not included on poster).